Li0nsDickachu/minetest-mod-mntreform/README.md

 MNT Reform
 -----------------------
 [insert plug for the mnt computer]
-The MNT Reform is a fully open-source laptop with easily replacable and customizable parts https://mntre.com/media/reform_md/2020-05-08-the-much-more-personal-computer.html
+The MNT Reform is a fully open-source laptop with easily replacable and customizable parts: https://mntre.com/media/reform_md/2020-05-08-the-much-more-personal-computer.html

-you can pre-order a Reform here: https://www.crowdsupply.com/mnt/reform
+You can pre-order a Reform here: https://www.crowdsupply.com/mnt/reform